MicrosoftDocs/appcenter-docs/docs/general/azure-subscriptions.md

 If you already set as an "Owner" of an Azure subscription, you can connect it to your organization/personal account in App Center.

 > [!WARNING]
 > Once you add an Azure subscription to an organization, any organization admin can use it to change billing settings within the same org.
-Organization admins can make these changes to your Azure subscription without having to have an "Owner" role assigned to them.
+Organization admins can make these changes to your Azure subscription without having an "Owner" role assigned to them.

 1. First navigate to **Azure** under your organization/personal account settings in App Center and select the **+** to add an Azure subscription.
 2. Enter your email to sign in to Azure.
 Sign in with a Microsoft account.